Business Intelligence

 Business Intelligence (BI) table view

-In Data Catalog, the Business Intelligence (BI) components table view shows a structured, spreadsheet-like layout for browsing and managing BI server (like Tableau) components.
+In Data Catalog, the Business Intelligence (BI) components table view shows a structured, spreadsheet-like layout for browsing and managing BI server components from Tableau and Power BI.
 This view enhances the way you interact with the components.
 It provides a centralized overview to view all BI components, such as folders, reports, datasets, data attributes, and more, along with their associated metadata in a single unified interface.
 With this consolidated view, you can navigate easily and quickly search, sort, and filter through large volumes of BI components to locate the exact asset you need.

-To access the Table View for BI server components, like Tableau server components, click Business Intelligence in the left navigation.
+To access the Table View for BI server components, click Business Intelligence in the left navigation.
 Then, the Business Intelligence landing page appears.
 In the Navigation pane, click Actions and select View Table from the menu options.
 The BI server components table view appears, displaying all components in a grid layout for easier visibility and comparison.

 The Business Intelligence Table View is organized into multiple tabs based on BI server component types: